Buy Inner Peace Instead Of Passive Income

 The 2008 financial crisis, the optionality of cash, and why boring investments are often the best investments.

-It was spring 2008—the peak of the financial crisis.
-Cleveland was hit particularly hard.
-While I was busy trying to beat Through The Fire And Flames on Guitar Hero 3, my parents were trying to figure out how to keep the family financially solvent.
-So, we packed up and moved in with my grandma in Columbus.
+It was 2008 - the peak of the financial crisis.
+While I was busy trying to beat Guitar Hero 3, my parents were trying to figure out how to weather the financial storm.

-What I didn’t recognize at the time - but do now - is that life experiences like this shaped how I view money and my relationship with risk.
+I didn’t realize it at the time, but that experience shaped how I view money and risk.

 Everything gets cheaper during a recession.